-Aikido and Aikibojitsu
+Aikido - The Origin and Heart of Aikibojitsu

 Aikido is a sophisticated and powerful martial system based upon the principles of non-resistant power.
 Created in the mid 1900s by Master Morihei Ueshiba O'Sensei, Aikido is now practiced by a wide spectrum of serious individuals worldwide as a Way by which to approach the challenges of life.
 Aikido is meditation as much as it is a martial art form.
 A major part of Aikido study involves work with a staff; Ueshiba O'Sensei was a master of staff work, and considered it one of Aikido's foundational pillars.